amrisi/amr-guidelines/amr.md

 (c) The text contains *multiple* English words vying for the same `:instance` slot.
 This happens occasionally.
-Because `:instance` is the only relation that cannot physically appear twice in AMR, we instead open up a `:domain-of` role:
+Because `:instance` is the only relation that cannot physically appear twice in AMR, we instead open up the inverse of `:domain` , i.e. the role `:mod`

 ```lisp
 (p / father